 - The public (ground floor only) rooms of the house will be open and decorated for Christmas (11am-3.30pm):

 Friday to Monday 30 November-3 December

 Every day 14-24 December.

-- Entry to the house at weekends and Christmas Eve will be by free timed ticket ONLY, and MUST be booked in advance.
+- Entry to the house at weekends and Christmas Eve will be by free timed ticket ONLY, and MUST be booked at least 24 hours in advance.
 Christmas Eve booking listed separately.